 Concentrating in the scientific disciplines at Harvard prepares you for diverse career opportunities.
 You may choose to pursue graduate study to become more specialized in your chosen field, or become an expert, focusing on teaching or research.
 Opportunities abound in government laboratories and research centers, as well as agencies and political institutions.
 From an industry perspective, both scientific and non-scientific organizations value the quantitative, analytical, and logical reasoning skills developed as an undergraduate in the College with a scientific concentration.
 Consider organizations as varied as government agencies, biotechnology companies, pharmaceutical manufacturers, medical and healthcare facilities, nature/wildlife preserves, museums, or scientific consulting firms.

 Now more than ever, science is truly a global pursuit.
 One will find tremendous value in experiencing scientific research and practice abroad, as we find the world's labor force growing increasingly global and mobile.
+In addition, many biotechnology companies have partnerships and laboratories with institutions all over the world.

 Graduate and Professional Programs